dkirkby/E4S/neopixel.md

 ## Exercise 2

-Connect your joystick to an analog input and use it to control which of the 8 neopixels is illuminated, using a scheme of your design.
+Connect your joystick to an analog input and use its left-right motion to control which of the 8 neopixels is illuminated, using a scheme of your design.

+## Exercise 3

+Building on the previous exercise, use the joystick up-down motion to control the brightness of the single illuminated neopixel.